Global responsible sourcing programme

-Results from the desktop assessments are integrated into the local supplier review procedures, e.g. supplier scorecards, discussions and on-site visits.
-The company also conducts on-site supplier audits depending on suppliers’ strategic importance and performance.
-Such audits mainly focus on ensuring compliance with Gränges’ quality and delivery requirements but sustainability criteria are also included.
-In 2020, five on-site supplier audits (seven) were conducted.
-Going forward, Gränges aims to further harmonize the processes of the desktop sustainability assessments with the audits.
-The company also aims to provide sustainability training to support suppliers on their paths to becoming more sustainable companies.
+Results from the desktop assessments are integrated into local supplier review procedures, e.g. supplier scorecards as well as supplier discussions and on-site visits, as applicable locally.
+Gränges also conducts on-site supplier audits depending on suppliers’ strategic importance and performance.
+Such audits mainly focus on ensuring compliance with Gränges’ quality and delivery requirements, but sustainability criteria are also often included.

 Gränges uses an internal escalation process to decide on appropriate actions in cases where a supplier declines to sign the Supplier Code of Conduct, declines to complete the sustainability desktop assessment, or after a supplier has received a low sustainability re-assessment score.
+All sites have a local escalation team and routine in place.
 Deviations can lead up to blocked purchase orders and business termination.

 In 2021, Gränges established local escalation teams for all regions, which were activated in cases where suppliers declined to participate in the sustainability assessments.